Three Little Pig(gie)s Beanie Hat Set Crochet Pattern

 Nose Front: using darker pink contrast yarn

-Round 1: Starting off with your black yarn for the pupils of the eye, ch 2 (does not count as a st throughout pattern) before placing 8 dc in a magic circle.
+Round 1: Taking the darker pink contrast yarn, ch 2 (does not count as a st throughout pattern) before placing 8 dc in a magic circle.
 Pull circle tight before sl st in top of beginning st. (8 dc)

 Round 2: Ch 1 before placing 2 sc in first st and 2 sc in the next 7 st. Sl st in top of 1st st in round.
 (16 sc)